Wooden synagogues in the Polish–Lithuanian Commonwealth: In culture

 Wooden synagogues were quite abundant, and several famous authors and artists include them in their works.

 Adam Mickiewicz gives detailed description of wooden synagogues in his epic poem Pan Tadeusz, Or, the Last Foray in Lithuania; a Story of Life Among Polish Gentlefolk in the Years 1811 and 1812, first published in 1834.

 Napoleon Orda, renowned Polish-Lithuanian artist, painted at least two wooden synagogues.

 El Lissitzky wrote about the murals in Cold synagogue in Mogilev after his and Issachar Ber Ryback's expedition:

 "Jewish period" was very short in the art of El Lissitzky; on the contrary, for Issachar Ber Ryback everyday life of a Jewish shtetl became the foundation of his art.
 Ryback created several paintings of wooden synagogues, he probably was inspired for these works during the shtetl tour few years earlier.

-Marc Chagall claimed that Chaim Segal, the artist who created murals in the Cold synagogue in Mogilev and several other synagogues, was his greatgrandfather, and compares his own art to Segal's synagogue murals:
+Marc Chagall claimed that Chaim Segal, the artist who created murals in the Cold synagogue in Mogilev and several other synagogues, was his great-grandfather, and compares his own art to Segal's synagogue murals:

 List of wooden synagogues

-Survived wooden synagogues
+Surviving wooden synagogues

 Although it was long thought that none of the wooden synagogues survived the destruction of the First and Second World Wars, it is now known that a number do survive, albeit only of the smaller type.